richnologies/ngx-stripe/README.md

 7. The new version of library is compatible from Angular 6+ major versions.
 Check the `Installation` section see how to install an older version.
 8. All documentation has been moved to a new [site](https://richnologies.gitbook.io/ngx-stripe/)

-Finally, in order to ease the transition, we are naming the old version of the library `legacy` and we have created some `npm tags` to make it easy to install older versions.
+In order to ease the transition, we are naming the old version of the library `legacy` and we have created some `npm tags` to make it easy to install older versions.

+Finally, we are aware this library has been abandon for many months.
+A new **SLA** has been stablish, so we will try to answer any open issues within the week.

 ## Features